TheGloriousGenesis/CS_Learning/AWS Cloud Practitioner/README.md

 - Patching software on amazon EC2 instances
 - Permissions for Amazon S3

+### AWS disaster recovery

+- Pilot light recovery
+  - A very small replica of only your business-critical systems is made and is always running in another region, in case of diversion to that region in case of a disaster
+- Warm stand by

 ### IAM

 IAM Role : Permissions, getting access key to allow code to speak to other AWS services.